Hard Rock International: Hard Rock Cafe

 The Hard Rock Cafe, an American hard rock theme restaurant formed in 1971 in London, and later franchised internationally.

 Hard Rock Club

 The Hard Rock Club is a sponsored bar at the Canadian Tire Centre stadium, with Hard Rock branding and memorabilia.
-The stadium formerly housed Ottawa's first Hard Rock Café when it opened as The Palladium on January 15, 1996, and for many years when it was known as the Corel Centre.
-The café closed on August 8, 2002, and was replaced with the Frank Finnigan's restaurant.
+The stadium formerly housed Ottawa's first Hard Rock Cafe when it opened as The Palladium on January 15, 1996, and for many years when it was known as the Corel Centre.
+The cafe closed on August 8, 2002, and was replaced with the Frank Finnigan's restaurant.
 Since October 17, 2013, the restaurant is known as Chek Point, and is sponsored by SportChek.
-The Hard Rock Club bar was announced on October 9, 2018, and opened near the former Hard Rock Café.
+The Hard Rock Club bar was announced on October 9, 2018, and opened near the former Hard Rock Cafe.
 The bar features memorabilia from over a dozen artists, restaurant-style seating, and dedicated stadium seating.